-The TSA participates in the following cost-sharing multiple-employer defined benefit pension plan administered by the Public Employees Retirement Association of Minnesota (PERA).
+The District participates in the following cost-sharing multiple-employer defined benefit pension plan administered by the Public Employees Retirement Association of Minnesota (PERA).
 PERA's defined benefit pension plans are established and administered in accordance with Minnesota Statutes, Chapters 353 and 356.
 PERA's defined benefit pension plans are tax qualified plans under Section 401(a) of the Internal Revenue Code.

-The General Employees Retirement Plan covers certain full-time and part-time employees of the TSA.
+All full-time and certain part-time employees of the District are covered by the General Employees Plan.
 General Employees Plan members belong to the Coordinated Plan.
 Coordinated Plan members are covered by Social Security.